dispelled

 双语例句

-她从前忧郁的倾向已经消失了。 - His cheerful laughter dispelled her fears.
+她从前忧郁的倾向已经消失了。 - The captain's cheerful laugh dispelled our fears.